 David Walsh is an Economics Graduate who has worked in the IT sector and Video Training before starting his current business as a Landscaper.

 David represents the Church of the Holy Spirit on the Board of Trustees.
 Having been involved in the early creation of the gardens around WUCT, David has heart for assisting individuals in Westlake and the community more broadly.
 Recognising the value of education, health and employment, David focuses on the strategic objectives of WUCT and how effective policies can be implemented to develop these areas through programs such as Poverty Stoplight.

-On retiring he got involved with the Tokai Methodist Church Westlake outreach.
-Their mission is to upgrade living standards, serve the community and make a difference in the lives of others.
+On retiring he got involved with the Tokai Methodist Church Westlake Outreach whose mission is to improve living standards, serve the community and make a difference in the lives of others.
 His focus is on supporting Emmanuel Educare and the secondhand shop.
-He has a passion for this ministry and, humbled by the incredible work all staff do at WUCT to improve and change the lives of people, he subsequently became a Trustee.

-Chris says that “With unemployment being our biggest challenge in the country my involvement in launching the Church driven Paradign Shift project to help entrepreneurs, and seeing the start of Communiversity at Westlake reaching out to the unemployed, is very close to my heart and provides inspiration”.
+Chris says that “With unemployment being our biggest challenge in the country, my involvement in launching the church-driven Paradign Shift project and bringing in Communiversity to Westlake are projects close to my heart”.

 James Spocter (Jimmy) is a member of St Martins Church, Bergvliet where he is known for his servant heart to serve in community outreach programmes.

 Jimmy has a wealth of experience in construction, has worked for 23 years at Simonstown Naval Dockyard, and is the ex- owner/manager of an Engineering company and a ex-lecturer at Northlink Technical College.
 Since retiring, Jimmy established a Skills Development Training Programme at OASIS (Linking Lives Together).